 This step is important because when you are planning actions to complete this week, you can easily identify what is doable based on other priorities in your life that week, and avoid picking 3 projects to run at the same time, none of which end up getting completed.

-We dig deep into this concept in our time management 101 e course, so if you struggle with taking on too much and not getting enough done, I highly recommend you learn how to
+So if you struggle with taking on too much and not getting enough done, I highly recommend you learn how to

 - increase your productivity